He loves me. He loves me not.

 When he spotted Lydia having her own “thing” and not acting all lovey-dovey and dependent on him, he began to warm up more with her.

 Seems that Tom likes the idea that Lydia keeps her personal space too, so they’re alike that way.
-With this newfound romance, Tom just likes being around Lydia since she has proved her stalwart character.
+With this newfound romance, Tom just likes being around Lydia since she has proven her stalwart character.

 4. Language of Love